This guide is continuously updated for relevance, accuracy, and the most recent info.

 Dark chrome and black trim elements

-We won’t blame you if you’ve mistaken the redesigned (and unrecognizable) Santa Fe for something completely new from the Korean.
-Early 2023, Hyundai introduced the off-road-ready XRT Concept variant alongside the next-generation 2024 Santa Fe.
+We won’t blame you if you’ve mistaken the redesigned (and unrecognizable) Santa Fe for something completely new from the Korean manufacturer.
+In early 2023, Hyundai introduced the off-road-ready XRT Concept variant alongside the next-generation 2024 Santa Fe.
 Now, the XRT is a full-fledged production model adventure-going families can count on.

 The Hyundai Santa Fe XRT sports a rugged, off-road-ready presence with dark chrome and black trim elements, strategic cladding, and black roof rails with cross bars for practicality, which is ideal for rooftop tents.
 Its 30-inch all-terrain tires (245/60R18) underscore its off-road capabilities, complemented by a broader liftgate and a remarkable 1.4 inches of extra ground clearance.
 While offering the standard 1.6L turbocharged hybrid, we’d opt for the more robust 2.5L turbocharged engine with an eight-speed dual-clutch transmission, delivering an estimated 277 horsepower and 311 lb.-ft. of torque for a powerful off-road experience.